KSP-KOS/KOS/doc/source/general/cpu_hardware.rst

 relinquish its hold on other interrupts, allowing them to interrupt it despite the fact that it is itself in the middle of an interrupt.
-You do this by  deliberately reducing your current priority level back down a step to whatever it was prior to being incresed by the interrrupt, which is what this special built-in function does:
+You do this by  deliberately reducing your current priority level back down a step to whatever it was prior to being increased by the interrupt, which is what this special built-in function does:

 .. function:: DROPPRIORITY()